Home Decluttering Hacks for Messy People

 a woman putting things away into a cabinet from a white basket

 Call it batch decluttering.
-A super easy approach that takes the guilt out of putting your things away each and every single time.
+A super easy approach that takes the work out of putting your things away each and every single time.

 Some high-clutter traffic areas are: